MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

 Azure Functions is a serverless solution that allows you to host your functionality in Azure without worrying about underlying infrastructure.

-> [!NOTE]
-> The QIO job that will be published as an Azure Function implements the so called *number partitioning problem*.
+The QIO job that will be published as an Azure Function implements the so called *number partitioning problem*.
 It splits a given sets of integer numbers into two subsets with equal (or similar) sum of their elements.
 Have a look at following **MS Learn Module** to learn more about this problem and its implementation: [Solve optimization problems by using quantum-inspired optimization](/learn/modules/solve-quantum-inspired-optimization-problems/).

 ## Prerequisites